In Depth Patient Reports - default

 Symptoms in Infants and Children

 In the U.S., nearly all babies are screened for hypothyroidism in order to prevent cognitive developmental problems that can occur if treatment is delayed.
 Symptoms of hypothyroidism in children vary depending on when the problem first develops.

 - Most children who are born with a defect that causes congenital hypothyroidism have no obvious symptoms.
 Symptoms that do appear in newborns may include jaundice (yellowish skin), noisy breathing, and an enlarged tongue.

 - Early symptoms of undetected and untreated hypothyroidism in infants include feeding problems, failure to thrive, constipation, hoarseness, and sleepiness.

-- Later symptoms in untreated children include protruding abdomens; rough, dry skin; and delayed teething.
-In advanced cases, yellow raised bumps (called xanthomas) may appear under the skin, the result of cholesterol build-up.
+- Later symptoms in untreated children include protruding abdomen; rough, dry skin; and delayed teething.
+In advanced cases, yellow raised bumps (called xanthomas) may appear under the skin, the result of cholesterol buildup.

-- If they do not receive proper treatment in time, children with hypothyroidism may be extremely short for their age, have a puffy, bloated appearance, and intellectual disabilities.
+- If children with hypothyroidism do not receive proper treatment in time, they may be extremely short for their age; have a puffy, bloated appearance; and have intellectual disabilities.
 Any child whose growth is abnormally slow should be examined for hypothyroidism.

 Hypothyroidism increases the risk for physical and mental problems.

 Myxedema Coma.
 Myxedema coma is a rare, life-threatening complication of untreated hypothyroidism.
 Symptoms include:

 - Urine retention

 Myxedema is uncommon, but it may develop in untreated patients who are under severe stress, such as those with an infection or severe cold, or after surgery.
 Certain drugs (such as sedatives, painkillers, narcotics, amiodarone, and lithium) may increase the risk.
 Emergency treatment is required.